-Life Cycle Funding Goals and Initiatives Goal # Goals Initiatives Owner Completion Date Develop a life cycle funding plan that takes into account all State owned interoperable and emergency communications systems and equipment 14.2 Identify mechanism for determining continued funding for operational expenditures FIWG January 2017 14.3 Participate in the SAFECOM / National Council of Statewide Interoperability Coordinators (NCSWIC) Funding and Sustainment Working Group and share with PSWG SWIC Ongoing 14.4 Determine how funds have been used either consistently or inconsistently with the SCIP vision and goals FIWG January 2017
+Life Life Cycle Funding Goals and Initiatives Goal # Goals Initiatives Owner Completion Date 14.
+4. Develop a life cycle funding plan that takes into account all State owned interoperable and emergency communications systems and equipment 14.1 Develop a list of interoperable and emergency communications programs PSWG Annually 14.2 Identify mechanism for determining continued funding for operational expenditures FIWG Annually 14.3 Participate in the SAFECOM / National Council of Statewide Interoperability Coordinators (NCSWIC) Funding and Sustainment Working Group and share with PSWG SWIC Ongoing 14.4 Determine how funds have been used either consistently or inconsistently with the SCIP vision and goals FIWG Annually